Skip to main content

 Savings vary widely by state and estate size.
 In states with statutory attorney fees (like California), self-filing a $500,000 estate could save $10,000-$15,000 in attorney fees.
 In reasonable-fee states, savings depend on hourly rates and estate complexity.
 Use our Probate Cost Calculator to estimate total costs and our Executor Fee Calculator to see executor compensation.

-Avoid self-filing if the will is contested, there are creditor disputes, the estate includes business assets or out-of-state property, there are special needs beneficiaries, or there is significant family conflict.
+Self-filing is not a fit when the will is contested, creditor disputes exist, the estate includes business assets or out-of-state property, special needs beneficiaries are involved, or significant family conflict is present.
 These situations benefit from professional legal guidance.

 Informal probate involves minimal court supervision and is processed by a court clerk without a hearing.
 Formal probate requires court hearings and judge approval at key steps.
 Informal probate is much easier to handle without an attorney.